wb2ifs/HydraSDR-graphs/README.md

 # HydraSDR-graphs
 Here are my [GNURadio](https://www.gnuradio.org/) companion graph files for the [HydraSDR RFOne](https://hydrasdr.com/) receiver.
 They are based on the [demonstration FM receiver in this tutorial](https://wiki.gnuradio.org/index.php?title=RTL-SDR_FM_Receiver).
 Hack them, enjoy them, share them.

+**Note: you must install the [HydraSDR forked versions of the rfone_host tools](https://github.com/hydrasdr) before working with GNURadio companion.**

 You'll see two files:
 + **Hydra_fm_rx.grc** is the basic demonstration graph file
 + **Hydra_fm_rcv_stereo.grc** is the stereo version of the receiver